Menu

 Lighting

-We provide a variety of light systems with continuous AC/DC LED, Tungsten, spots and floods.
-Our Monolight, Power Pack and AC/DC Strobes connect to Cameras via radio remotes.
+We provide a variety of light systems with continuous AC/DC LED and Tungsten, spots, floods and striplights.
+Our Monolight, Power Pack and AC/DC Strobes connect to cameras via radio remotes.
 TTL on-camera flashes and high-powered battery flashes are at hand for commercial event use.
+Light sources are modified by a variety of soft boxes, honeycombs, gels, filters, barn doors, pans, and umbrellas.
 We have all the stands you will ever need from 3” to 16‘.
-Light sources are modified by a variety of soft boxes, honeycombs, barn doors, pans, and umbrellas.
 Better yet, we have 12’x12’, 8’x8′ & 6’x6′ butterflies with silks and griffoils on overhead rollers for some very special light in studio and on location.

 Camera

 It’s no secret that photography makes gear demands that can cost a few bucks.
 Fear not, we have lots to make your experience smooth and complete.
-In support of our shooters our program , built around digital capture, has invested in Canon and Nikon DSLR/MILC cameras, all for use while you are enrolled with us.
-They are supported by Macros, Telephotos, fast Zoom and Prime lenses.
-We have some specialty lenses like the Canon 400mm 2.8, with other fast/fixed focal length telephotos.
-Macros? we got ’em.
+In support of our shooters our program, built around digital capture, has invested in Canon and Nikon DSLR/MILC (mirrorless) cameras, all for use while you are enrolled with us.
+They are supported by a wide range of lenses: fast Zoom and Prime lenses.
+Macros?
+We got ’em, along with specialty lenses like the Canon 400mm 2.8, with other fast/fixed focal length telephotos.
+As a bonus from our transition to MILC, we have adapters that will make our stock of lenses work on many makes of cameras.
 The gear is further supported with light meters, tripods and all the odd bits.

 Labs